matthijsgroen/fp-experiments/blogpost-todo.md

 TODO:

+- Add a conclusion section to each post:

+  - Short summary of abilities added
+  - What did I learn
+  - What did I like
+  - What did I not like

 - Add section to last post to put proper names on things
   - Since a function only relies on its directly provided input, and is not allowed to change that input, not handling the result would actually make